A station near Delhi, 1947 (from Time magazine, source)

 The final grade in S ASIA 498A/GLITS 313C will be comprised of the following factors:

-• Proposal for final project (10%, credit/no credit), due Sunday, May 18 at 11:59 PM
+- Brief (1-2 paragraph) proposal for texts you will work on for final response (10%, credit/no credit), due Sunday, May 18 at 11:59 PM

-• Participation in class, which includes asking questions, bringing passages for discussion, and thoughtful and respectful engagement in class discussions.
+- Participation in class, which includes asking questions, bringing passages for discussion, and thoughtful and respectful engagement in class discussions.
 (20%)

 Policy on Late Assignments: